-The Anzac Memorial aims to provide access to all visitors, including those with disabilities.
+The Anzac Memorial provides access to all visitors, including those with disabilities.
 An accessible walkway takes visitors from Sydney's Liverpool Street through the Cascade and into the Hall of Service.
 All levels of the building have equitable access via inclinators and an elevator.
-The Memorial team has developed strategies to provide the public greater access to the Memorial's collection and programs.
 The textured finishes inside the Hall of Service, the Hall of Silence and the Hall of Memory, particularly the engraved battle honours, the rocks set into the Memorial niches and art deco design elements within easy reach all provide material for a "touch tour" for people with vision impairment.

 Getting to the Memorial